 That's one of the reasons why it's so important to know who you're playing fantasy football with.

 The beauty of fantasy football is that an estimated 32 million people take part in the sport each season (courtesy of the Fantasy Sports Trade Association in 2010).
 That means you literally have millions of options to choose from.

-If you've never played before and don't know anyone that would want to start a league with you then you should consider the free online leagues the major sites offer.
+If you've never played before and don't know anyone that would want to start a league with, you then you should consider the free online leagues the major sites offer.
 These leagues are free to enter and typically contain teams that are completely random.
-This is a good way to get started in the fantasy world, however the competitiveness may decline as the season continues.
-Since you will likely playing for free and won't know the other league members well there won't be any way to ensure that everyone stays involved.
-This is a great jumping off point but don't judge fantasy football solely off of this experience.
+This is a good way to get started in the fantasy world, however, the competitiveness may decline as the season continues.
+Since you will likely be playing for free and won't know the other league members well, there won't be any way to ensure that everyone stays involved.
+This is a great jumping off point, but don't judge fantasy football solely off of this experience.

 Learn the Rules of Your League